Controlled development (planning permission) near existing trees

 Where do I get tree advice from?

-It is best to seek professional advice from arboricultural consultants who will provide the necessary information and reports in line with the current British Standard, industry standards and the Council’s own requirements.
+It is best to seek professional advice from arboricultural consultants who will provide the necessary information and reports in line with the current British Standard, industry standards and our own requirements.
 There are two organisations who offer a searchable registry of consultants:

 - The Arboricultural Association (https://www.trees.org.uk/Registered-Consultant-Directory).